wp-plugins/secsign/readme.txt

 * New version of [SecSignIDApi.js](https://github.com/SecSign/secsign-js-api) and [SecSignIDApi.php](https://github.com/SecSign/secsign-php-api)
 * Fixed error which could interfere with some rules in Apache .htaccess
 * Tested WP compatibility for Wordpress 4.2.2

+Note: After the update, please flush the page cache.

 = 1.7.4 =
 * Fixed javascript error that affects websites which use the SecSign ID plugin only at the admin backend